mbfoss/loop-debug.nvim/README.md

 # loop-debug
 Debug extension for loop-nvim

-loop.nvim is still under development and not ready for release yet
+loop-debug is still under development and not ready for release yet